crunchdao/crowdsourced-investment-research/paper/paper.md

 Sybil attacks will be avoided due to staking.
 And supporters will tend to stake on a reliable model which will further prevent sybil attacks.
 Payouts will only be made to staked (possibly top 100 staked) models, so no value in pursuing sybil attacks.

+Problems with K-Means clustering in CrunchDao context:

+1. K-means clustering is dependent on how it selects the initial points as cluster centroids.
+So, entirely different clusters are possible just by changing the random seed.
+Similar submissions might fall in different clusters in one run, and in same cluster in another run.
+This unpredictability is undesirable (and might seem unfair if unexpected results show up).
+2. K-Means requires the 'K' parameter, i.e. we need to specify upfront how many clusters should be formed.
+This is non-trivial and requires another level of analysis called the 'Elbow method'; this is a visual analysis for finding the appropriate value of 'K'.
+This again is a subjective choice and somebody will be required to select that value for each round, this again is undesirable.

+Benefits of Hierarchical clustering (Agglomerative clustering) in CrunchDao context:

+1. No randomness.
+It starts by forming clusters of the most similar submissions and then forms bigger clusters from these small clusters in a hierarchical way.
+This will always produce the same clustering results.
+2. No need to specify any hyperparameter.
+A threshold needs to be applied at the end of the process to form clusters.
+In our context, let's say we want all submissions which are more than 90% correlated to fall in the same cluster, then we put the threshold of 'correlation distance' as (1 - 0.9).
+This is easy to explain and interpret.

 \textbf{Example}:

 \begin{itemize}